hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 command_handle: command handle to map callback to execution environment.
 submitter_did: Identifier (DID) of the transaction author as base58-encoded string.
                Actual request sender may differ if Endorser is used (look at `indy_append_request_endorser`)
-type: Rich Schema object's type enum
-id: Rich Schema object's ID as a DID,
+id: Rich Schema object's ID (as a DID for example),
 content: Rich Schema object as JSON-LD string,
+rs_name: Rich Schema object name
-metadata: Rich Schema object's metadata such as name and version as JSON
+rs_version: Rich Schema object version
+rs_type: Rich schema object type
 ver: the version of the generic object template
 }
 cb: Callback that takes command result as parameter.